wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

 ## WA Assessment Tools

-Both Azure and AWS have one.
+Both Microsoft Azure and Amazon AWS have a WA assessement tool.

+But Microsoft's tool comes up with recommendations automatically based on what has been configured in its Azure cloud.

 ### Microsoft Azure Advisor

-Microsoft's <a target="_blank" href="https://docs.microsoft.com/en-us/azure/advisor/advisor-overview">Advisor</a> under its Azure Monitoring and Management menu pane presents a handy dashboard to display <a target="_blank" href="https://docs.microsoft.com/en-us/azure/advisor/azure-advisor-score">scores</a> calculated daily:
+Microsoft's <a target="_blank" href="https://docs.microsoft.com/en-us/azure/advisor/advisor-overview">Advisor tool</a> under its "Azure Monitoring and Management" menu pane presents a dashboard to display <a target="_blank" href="https://docs.microsoft.com/en-us/azure/advisor/azure-advisor-score">scores</a> calculated daily:

 <a target="_blank" href="https://user-images.githubusercontent.com/300046/139440387-2a34a7a7-121e-479f-8760-c64654866c17.png">
 <img width="967" alt="ws-azure-advisor-dashboard-1934x1282" src="https://user-images.githubusercontent.com/300046/139440387-2a34a7a7-121e-479f-8760-c64654866c17.png"></a>

-Scores are based on Advisor's Recommendations:

    * <a target="_blank" href="https://docs.microsoft.com/en-us/azure/advisor/advisor-security-recommendations">Security recommendations</a>